Lisa Driscoll (chair) | Jeanne M. Fazekas | Laura A. Giachetti | Marnie L. Hall | Patricia Johnson | Nathan Knopp | Eron M. McMillen | Jennifer Ramsey

 Cal U hosts two TRIO Upward Bound programs, Fayette and Monongahela.

-- The Fayette Project serves as many as 93 students per year in the Albert Gallatin Area, Brownsville Area, Connellsville Area, Laurel Highlands and Uniontown Area school districts.
+- The Fayette Project serves as many as 93 high school students per year in the Albert Gallatin Area, Brownsville Area, Connellsville Area, Laurel Highlands and Uniontown Area school districts.

-- The Monongahela Project serves up to 63 students per year in Carmichaels Area, Jefferson-Morgan, Waynesburg Central and California Area schools.
+- The Monongahela Project serves up to 63 high school students per year in Carmichaels Area, Jefferson-Morgan, Waynesburg Central and California Area schools.

 Anyone interested in learning more about this opportunity should contact the TRIO Upward Bound office at 724-938-4470.